akiraaisha/butterflow/README.md

 ## Setup (for Linux users):
 **Note:** No setup is necessary on OS X or Windows.
 Read [this](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md#os-x-mavericks-and-newer) if you run into a problem with OpenCL on OS X.

 BF requires no additional setup to use, however it's too slow out of the box to do any serious work.
-It's recommended that you set up a functional OpenCL environment on your machine so you can take advantage of hardware accelerated methods that will make rendering significantly faster.
+You must set up a functional OpenCL environment on your machine to take advantage of hardware accelerated methods that will make rendering significantly faster.

 See: [Setting up OpenCL](https://github.com/dthpham/butterflow/blob/master/docs/Setting-Up-OpenCL.md) for details on how to do this.